facebook/docusaurus/examples/example-docs/en/doc1.md

       - git config --global user.email "test-site-bot@users.noreply.github.com"
       - git config --global user.name "Website Deployment Script"
       - echo "machine github.com login test-site-bot password $GITHUB_TOKEN" > ~/.netrc
-      - cd website && npm install && GIT_USER=test-site-bot npm run doc-publish
+      - cd website && npm install && GIT_USER=test-site-bot npm run publish-gh-pages
 ```

 Note that in this case a GitHub user `test-site-bot` is created to use just for publishing.
 Make sure to give your Git user push permissions for your project and to set a GITHUB_TOKEN environment variable in Circle if you choose to publish this way.

-If you wish to manually publish your website with the `docusaurus-publish` script, run the following example command with the appropriate variables for your project:
+If you wish to manually publish your website with the `publish-gh-pages` script, run the following example command with the appropriate variables for your project:

 ```
-DEPLOY_USER=deltice GIT_USER=test-site-bot CIRCLE_PROJECT_USERNAME=deltice CIRCLE_PROJECT_REPONAME=test-site npm run doc-publish
+DEPLOY_USER=deltice GIT_USER=test-site-bot CIRCLE_PROJECT_USERNAME=deltice CIRCLE_PROJECT_REPONAME=test-site CIRCLE_BRANCH=master npm run publish-gh-pages
 ```